David Cooksey: Personal life

+Sir David Cooksey died from a heart attack on 28 January 2024, at the age of 83.

 Awards and honours

-He was knighted in 1993.
+Cooksey was knighted in 1993.
 He was appointed a Knight Grand Cross of the Order of the British Empire (GBE) in the Queen's Birthday Honours 2007 for public service.

 He has received Honorary Degrees from University College London, University of Southampton and Kingston University and he has Honorary Fellowships at The Academy of Medical Sciences, University of Wales, Cardiff University, Imperial College London, King's College London and the British Science Association.

 He was elected Honorary Fellow of the Royal Society of London in 2020.